opentaps/open-climate-investing/book/Setting-Benchmarks.md

 A bigger part, though, is one of values.
 Why are you making a climate-aligned investment?
 Do you believe some companies will outperform during transition to a low carbon economy?
 If so, what is the time horizon for this to happen?
 Five years?
 Ten?
 Twenty?
 Thirty years?

 Or do you believe that climate change is fundamentally harmful to the well being of your constituents, so that you cannot invest in companies that contribute to climate change?
-In that case, are broad market benchmarks such as the S&P 500 ever relevant, since they contain companies that contribute to climate change?
+In that case, then are broad market benchmarks such as the S&P 500 even relevant, since they contain companies that contribute to climate change?

 Taken a step further, do your constituents agree with you?
 Do they want you making this decision for them?
 Do they agree with your analysis of which companies contribute to climate change, and which do not?